The anatomy of the eye looks at all the parts of the eye and how they work together to produce clear vision.

-The crystalline lens is a clear biconvex lens structure behind the iris.
-Its primary function, together with the cornea, is to focus the light entering the eye onto the macula of the retina.
+The lens is a clear flexible structure located just behind the iris and the pupil.
+A ring of muscular tissue, called the ciliary body, surrounds the lens.
+It is connected to the lens by fine ligaments.
+Their primary function, together with the cornea, is to focus the light entering the eye onto the macula of the retina.

-The crystalline lens is flexible and can change shape and thus the focus of the eye, due to forces exerted on it by the ciliary muscle.
-For any object that is further than 6 meters from the eye, the focal system is at rest or in a neutral position to allow the light to focus on the retina.
-For any object closer than 6 meters the focal system activates and the lens shape is changed to maintain clear near focus, a process known as accommodation.
-The closer the eye needs to focus the more energy is spent by the ciliary muscle and the more the lens changes shape.
+For any object closer than 6 meters from the eye, the lens shape is changed to maintain a clear focus, known as accommodation.
+The closer the eye needs to focus the ciliary muscle contracts and the more the lens changes shape.

 As we age, the lens also ages, becoming less flexible.
-When we reach our 4th decade of life the lens has lost so much of its flexibility that it becomes difficult to focus on near objects.
+Around the 4th decade, the lens has lost so much of its flexibility that it becomes difficult to focus on near objects.
 This condition is called Presbyopia.
-It is important to note that the main cause of Presbyopia is not the ciliary muscles that have become weak or lazy but it is the crystalline lens material that has thickened and lost elasticity.

-The retina consists of a complex network of light-sensitive nerves lining the inside wall of the eye.
+The retina is a light-sensitive inner lining at the back of the eye.
+Ten different layers of the cells work together in the retina to detect light.
 The innermost retinal layer contains millions of photoreceptors, called rods and cones that convert light rays into electrical impulses.

 Most of the cones are found in the macula, the area responsible for central vision.
-The fovea which is the center part of the macula is responsible for our high definition colour sight and contains the most densely packed cones.
+The fovea (the centre part of the macula) is responsible for our high definition colour sight and contains the most densely packed cones.

-The rods are more prominent in the peripheral regions of the retina and are responsible for our night vision (light and dark contrast) and movement perception.
+The rods are more prominent in the outer regions of the retina.
+They are responsible for night vision (light and dark contrast) and movement perception.

-The electrical impulses generated by the photosensitive retina are transferred via the optic nerve to the visual processing centers in the brain.
+The electrical impulses generated by the photosensitive retina are transferred via the optic nerve to the visual processing centres in the brain.

 Anatomically the optic nerve is very susceptible to damage due to increase pressure in the ball of the eye.
 A condition called glaucoma.
 It is, therefore, important to have regular eye examinations to rule out signs of glaucoma.

-The vitreous or vitreous humour is a transparent, gel-like substance filling the space between the crystalline lens and the retinal lining in the back of the eye.
+The vitreous or vitreous humour is a transparent, gel-like substance filling the space between the lens and the retina in the back of the eye.
 It is composed mainly of water and helps to give the eye is spherical form and shape.
-The outer part of the vitreous, the cortex, is in contact with the retina but is not adhered to it except in three places, namely the ora serrata, the macula and the optic nerve disc.

-With aging in the eye, the vitreous tends to liquefy in the center which is a condition known as syneresis.
+With ageing in the eye, the vitreous tends to liquefy in the centre which is a condition known as syneresis.
 Syneresis allows cells to float freely in the vitreous and is seen as black spots or cobwebs in the visual field.
 This occurrence is commonly called floaters or vitreous floaters and is harmless.

-The aqueous humour is a watery substance filling the space between the cornea and the crystalline lens.
-It is secreted by the ciliary body and then flows between the lens and the iris to the anterior (front) chamber of the eye.
-The aqueous drains out of the eye through the trabecular meshwork which is an area of spongy tissue situated in the angle formed by the base of the cornea and the iris-ciliary body.
+The aqueous humour is a watery substance filling the space between the cornea and the lens.
+It is secreted by the ciliary body and then flows between the lens and the iris to the front chamber of the eye.
+The aqueous humour provides nutrients and immunoglobulins (antibodies) to the front chamber of the eye and also remove waste products.